-One of the best ways to do this is to dominate the space of your image with a single, bold color.
+One of the best ways to do this is to dominate the space of your image with a single, bold colour.

-For starters, choose an image—or create one—that features many shades of a single “general” color like blue or red.
+For starters, choose an image—or create one—that features many shades of a single “general” colour like blue or red.

 Then, make sure your subject occupies the full space of the photo (you can edit this after taking the picture).